emqx/blog/en/202103/mqttx-script-function-tutorial.md

 Simulation of temperature and humidity data reporting in cooperation with the timer sending function.

 For example,  when a user is using EMQX, they need to save data to the database using the rules engine function.
-Once configured, you can use MQTT X to connect to EMQX and test it using the script function.
+Once configured, you can use MQTTX to connect to EMQX and test it using the script function.
 Assuming that the user needs to save the reported temperature and humidity data in JSON format, we can simulate the data using the following script.

 ```javascript
 /**